kalekdev/uni/semester-1/lineare-algebra/notes.typ

 We would like to transform the basis $VV = {v_1, v_2, ..., v_n} -> UU = {e_1, e_2, ..., e_n}$ where $UU$ is orthonormal.

 This is carried out in 2 steps:
-1. Orthogonalise the vectors by recursively subtracting the previous $n$ elements of the resulting basis, the first vector can remain unchanged:
+1. Orthogonalize the vectors by recursively subtracting the previous $n$ elements of the resulting basis, the first vector can remain unchanged:
 $
   u_1 &= v_1\
   u_2 &= v_2 - P_(u_1)(v_2)\